carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 ## Download files from the Internet

-One of the most straightforward ways to download files is to use `wget`.
-Any file that can be downloaded in your web browser through a direct link can be downloaded using `wget`.
+One of the most straightforward ways to download files is to use `curl`.
+Any file that can be downloaded in your web browser through a direct link can be downloaded using `curl -O`.
 This is a quick way to download datasets or source code.
+Another command similar to `curl -O` is `wget`, which you may use instead if it is available in your shell environment.

-The syntax is: `wget https://some/link/to/a/file`.
+The syntax is: `curl -O https://some/link/to/a/file`.
 Try it out by downloading some material we'll use later on, from a terminal on your local machine.

 ```
-{{ site.local.prompt }} wget {{ site.url }}{{ site.baseurl }}/files/hpc-intro-data.tar.gz
+{{ site.local.prompt }} curl -O {{ site.url }}{{ site.baseurl }}/files/hpc-intro-data.tar.gz
 ```
 {: .language-bash}